Good Kisser: The New Sexy Lesbian Movie You Didn’t Know You Needed

 More I Can’t Think Straight

 As mentioned, this is not the full interview.
 You can hear more in my video.
 Do not forget to subscribe to my YouTube channel and share my videos.
-That really helps with future trips to LGBT+ cons and with me bringing the cons home to people who cannot go to them themselves, for various reasons.
+That really helps with future trips to LGBT+ cons.
+This matters because I aim to bring the cons home to people who cannot go to them themselves.
 It only takes a few seconds to help our beautiful community!

 Have not watched I Can’t Think Straight yet?
 You can find the movie on Amazon or in iTunes.